DeepMIALab/AI-FFPE/README.md

 ### Apply a pre-trained AI-FFPE model and evaluate

-You can download the pretrained models for each algorithm [here.](https://www.dropbox.com/sh/x7fvxx1fiohxwb4/AAAObJJTJpIHHi-s2UafrKeea?dl=0)
+For reproducability, you can download the pretrained models for each algorithm [here.](https://www.dropbox.com/sh/x7fvxx1fiohxwb4/AAAObJJTJpIHHi-s2UafrKeea?dl=0)

 ## Reference